 - We must create the home interface

 - We must create the remote interface

 - We must create the ejb-jar.xml

-- We must configure our database alias in the local jndi dictionary

 Only then we can package our BookMgr EJB in a jar file and deploy it.
 The first three tasks are not different from the HelloWorld EJB.
 Let's start by fixing the interfaces: